jw2249a/2017-bayes-audit/2017-code/README.md

 The "Number of ballots" field enables compact encoding of batches of ballots for the manifest.

+If the "Number of ballots" field is left blank (or equal to 1), then the row corresponds to a single ballot.

 if the "Number of ballots" field is greater than one, then the given row is treated as equivalent to "Number of ballots" rows, increasing the "Original index" and "Ballot id" fields by one each time.

-If the "Number of ballots" field is left blank (or equal to 1), then the row corresponds to a single ballot.

-on the "Original index" field and the "Ballot id" field, and all other fields just copied.
 In this case, the "Ballot id" field must end with a number of digits.
 The autoincrementing takes place within those digits, expanding the field if necessary.

+Fields other than the "Original index" field and the "Ballot id" field are just copied.

 | Collection id | Original index | Ballot id | Number of ballots | Location        | Comments |
 |---            | ---            |---        | ---               | ---             | ---      |